AlexJones0/customisable-billiards/README.md

 - Server leaderboards.
 - Practice mode with a table editor to set up custom shots.
 - Replay system allowing you to save and review replays of both online and offline games.
+- Custom UI built on top of pygame.

 ## Depedencies
 - pygame 2.2.0